jakob-lilliemarck/layrd/README.md

-Layrd is a tiny framework for composing vue3 composables, or any other functions returning objects.
+Layrd is a tiny framework for composing vue3 "composables", but it has no dependencies on vue.
+Use Layrd when you want to compose a larger composable from many smaller ones.

 ```js
 // ./composables